Bryan Kelly (baseball)

 Bryan Keith Kelly (born February 24, 1959) is an American former professional baseball pitcher.
 He played during two seasons at the Major League Baseball (MLB) for the Detroit Tigers.
 He was drafted by the Tigers in the 6th round of the 1981 MLB draft.
-Kelly played his first professional season with their Class A Macon Peaches in 1981, and split his last season between Detroit, their Triple-A club, the Toledo Mud Hens, and the Seattle Mariners' Triple-A team, the Calgary Cannons, in 1987.
+Kelly played his first professional season with their Class A Macon Peaches & Lakeland Tigers in 1981.
+1982 he played with Lakeland and Double A Birmingham Barons.1983 started with Birmingham before being called up to Triple A with the Evansville Triplets.
+He spent all of 1984 in Double A with Birmingham.
+In 1985 he was back in Triple A with the Nashville Sounds spending the entire season in Music City.
+He started 1986 with Nashville before getting the call to the big leagues with the Tigers.
+His final professional season was split between Detroit, their Triple-A club, the Toledo Mud Hens, and the Seattle Mariners' Triple-A team, the Calgary Cannons, in 1987.

+He threw the first 9 inning no hitter in Nashville Sounds history on July 17, 1985 in a 6-0 win over the Oklahoma City 89ers.